Incoming Student FAQ

 - If you believe you will need accommodation for a documented disability to attend Columbia College Chicago, please contact the Services for Students with Disabilities Office at 312-369-8296.

-- If you would like to schedule an informational session with one of our graduate admissions counselors, please call 312-369-7260 or email firstname.lastname@example.org.
+- If you would like to schedule an informational session with one of our graduate admissions counselors, or a grad-specific tour, please call 312-369-7260 or email firstname.lastname@example.org.
 Counselors are typically available Monday – Friday from 9am to 5pm.

 - Additionally, campus tours are conducted Monday through Friday at 10:30am and 1:30pm, and on Saturdays at 11am.
-PLEASE NOTE: Although tours are geared towards the undergraduate student population, graduate students may find them useful in getting a general sense of our urban campus.
+PLEASE NOTE: These tours are geared towards the undergraduate student population.
+Graduate students may find them useful in getting a general sense of our urban campus.
 If you would like to participate in an undergraduate campus tour, you can find more information here.